xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/changing_your_stores_welcome_text_and_banner_on_the_front_page.md

 The Welcome text on the Customer area front page will be updated.

-## Changing the default Front page banner
+## Changing the Default Front Page Banner

 You might want to change the default banner image shown on the Customer area Front page.